-Best grown in humusy, organically rich, medium moisture, well-drained soils in full sun to part shade.
+Best grown in organically rich, medium moisture, well-drained soils in full sun to part shade.
+Can be trained as a small single trunk tree, but is best grown as a large, multi-stemmed shrub.
+May display best shrub form if regularly pruned to a height of 6-10’ tall.
 This is one of the most winter hardy of the hydrangeas.
 It thrives in urban conditions.
 Bloom occurs on current season’s growth, so prune as needed in late winter to early spring.
-Plants appreciate consistent and even moisture throughout the growing season.

 No serious insect or disease problems.
 Some susceptibility to bud blight, bacterial wilt, leaf spot, rust and mildew.
-Aphids, scale and mites are occasional visitors.
+Aphids and mites are occasional visitors.